Homestead Poultry

 For the purpose of making chicken feed supplements simple on the homestead, I want you to consider every additional food you give your flock as a feed supplement.
 In truth, the treats you give your chickens are indeed just supplementing their daily diet of chicken feed.
 These feed supplements can range from additional seeds and grains, to table scraps and garden scraps, to herbs and other supplements like kelp and brewer’s yeast.

-• feed supplements are most beneficial when they are supplementing a mash or whole grain chicken feed
+• Feed Type: Feed supplements are most beneficial when they are supplementing a mash or whole grain chicken feed.

-• most feed supplements are simply used to promote overall good health, prevent ailments, and fill in any nutritional gaps in the flock’s daily diet
+• General Usages: Most feed supplements are simply used to promote overall good health, prevent ailments, and fill in any nutritional gaps in the flock’s daily diet.

-• don’t offer the same supplement for several consecutive days unless you are using it as a holistic remedy, for a specific purpose, and in a specific amount
+• Variety: Don’t offer the same supplement for several consecutive days unless you are using it as a holistic remedy, for a specific purpose, and in a specific amount.

-• remember moderation; if your flock gets lots of table scraps one day, they should get limited scraps the next day
+• Moderation: If your flock gets lots of table scraps one day, they should get limited scraps the next day.

-• consider your flock’s size when deciding how much supplemental food they should get in one day
+• Flock Size: Consider your flock’s size when deciding how much supplemental food they should get in one day.

-• feed supplements that don’t specifically say on their packaging to mix into the feed should be fed free-choice
+• Free-choice: Commercial bought feed supplements that don’t specifically say on their packaging to mix into the feed should be fed free-choice.

 Feed Supplement Basics: